IBM/ignition/docs/user-guide/api-error-handling.md

 # Error Handling

-This section assumes you have already created your first driver and started working on your implementation of either the `InfrastructureDriverCapability` or `LifecycleDriverCapability`.
+This section assumes you have already created your first driver and started working on your implementation of the `ResourceDriverCapability`.
 It's at this stage you might wonder how to customise the errors thrown by the bootstrapped API services.

 This guide will show you to easily customise the HTTP status code and localizedMessage included in the response by creating a Python exception to be raised in an implementation of a driver capability (or your own Service).

 It will also show more advanced configuration to customise the full response body of an error.

-It's important to note that you should make sure any custom Exceptions you throw as part of Infrastructure or Lifecycle API request handling adhere to the expectations of the APIs (see [Infrastructure](./framework/bootstrap-components/infrastructure.md) and [Lifecycle](./framework/bootstrap-components/lifecycle.md) ).
+It's important to note that you should make sure any custom Exceptions you throw as part of API request handling adhere to the expectations of the APIs (see [Resource driver components](./framework/bootstrap-components/resourcedriver.md).

 ## Easy Customisation